davezelenka/threading-dynamics/mathematics/README.md

 ## License

-To be determined.
+Creative Commons Attribution 4.0 International.
 All mathematical content is freely available for research and educational purposes.

+--
 _"Every form is merely the memory of an act."_

 _"Operational Geometry begins where Euclid ended: with Action as the unprovable, irreducible primitive."_